How is Digital Disruption a Crucial Marketing Strategy Today?

 The Experience Model

-Disrupts by providing a superior experience, for which people are prepared to pay Customers are usually willing to pay a premium due to the special experience attained when interacting with the company or product.
-Examples include: Coachella, Disneyland, and Apple.
+Disrupts by providing a superior experience.
+In this model, people are prepared to pay a premium due to the unique experience offered by the company or product.
+Examples include Coachella, Disneyland, and Apple.

 The Pyramid Model

 The “Pyramid” sits on top of a horde of affiliates and resellers.
-Disrupts by recruiting an army of resellers and affiliates who are often paid on a commission-only model.
-Examples include: Amazon and Bodyblendz.
+Disrupts by recruiting an army of resellers and affiliates who work on a commission-only model.
+Examples include Amazon and Bodyblendz.

-Disrupts by monetising time and selling instant-access at a premium.
-Includes taking a commission frompeople with money but no time who pay for goods and services delivered or fulfilled by people with time but no money.
-Commission is then earned from the service providers who conversely often have time but not money.
-Examples include: Uber, Operator, and Taskrabbit.
+Disrupts by monetizing time and selling instant-access at a premium.
+Includes taking a commission from people with money but no time who pay for goods and services delivered or fulfilled by people with time but no money.
+A commission arises from the service providers who conversely often have time but not money.
+Examples include Uber, Operator, and TaskRabbit.

 The Ecosystem Model

-Disrupts by selling an interlocking and interdependent suite of products and services that increase in value as more are purchased.
-Creates consumer dependency.
+Disrupts by selling an interlocking and interdependent suite of products and services that increase in value depending on unit purchase.
+This model creates consumer dependency.
 Creates brand loyalty and dependency by offering a whole suite of products and services that work in tandem with one another.
-Examples include: Apple and Google.
+Examples include Apple and Google.